IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 I was designing input bar for my project, and what seemed like a five-minute task turned into a full design investigation.

-Bar 1: a clean input field with a floating “+” for file uploads.
-Looked tidy but upon looking closely and it felt disconnected
+Bar 1: a clean input field with a floating “+” for file uploads(based of Law of common regions).
+Looked tidy but upon looking closely and it felt disconnected, like the + icon was completely different feature.

-Bar 2: I moved the “+” inside the field.
-More cohesion, less confusion.
-But now the layout felt unbalanced next to the mic icon.
+Bar 2: Moving + icon inside based on feedback from Bar 1, but it felt

 Bar 3: I rebuilt Gemini’s design from scratch just to see what decisions were hiding in plain sight.
 Turns out, Google shows the send button _only_ after typing begins.
 Elegant.
 Logical.

 Bar 4: our final choice.
 Simpler, unified, and suited for text-only input.

-The mystery solved itself: AI interfaces aren’t about cramming intelligence into the UI—they’re about removing hesitation from the first interaction.